tensorflow/java/CONTRIBUTING.md

 application will then take care to write the `api_def` proto for each operation classified.

 Make sure to erase completely the generated source folder of the `tensorflow-core-api` module before rerunning the build so you can see if your ops have been classified properly.
+Don't worry, that second run of the build will be fast ;)

 #### Ops Kernel Upgrade